 - Suslow, T. 1997.
 Postharvest Chlorination Basic Properties and Key Points for Effective Disinfection.
 University of California-Davis. (ucfoodsafety.ucdavis.edu/files/26414.pdf)

 - Chlorine chemicals used for water disinfection.
-Accessed at: smart-fertilizer.com/articles/chlorine.
-Not intended for endorsement.
+Accessed at smart-fertilizer.com (website no longer available).

 Reviewers: Denny Heldman, Food Science and Technology; Sanja Ilic, Human Sciences, Human Nutrition.